TreeMama/iSeaTree-React-Prototype/README.md

 After you start a build , you'll see a URL starting with `https://expo.io/dashboard/` that you can use to monitor the build.

-At end of the build, you'll see a URL starting with `https://expo.io/artifacts` that is the location of your build product.
+At the end of the build, you'll see a URL starting with `https://expo.io/artifacts` which is the location of your build product.
 For "archive" builds it's an  IPA (the archive containing your iPhone application).
 For "simulator" builds it's a .tar file.